 Internet access is available for free in the campus computer labs.
-Also, Wi-Fi is available on the Pau campus.
+Also, Wi-Fi is available on both Lyon and Pau campuses.

-Residence halls.
-There is no Wi-Fi in the university residence halls at Pau, but it is available on campus.
+Residence halls: There is no Wi-Fi in the university residence halls at Pau or Lyon.

-Host families.
-Internet use is not included in your homestay fees.
+Host families: Internet use is not included in your homestay fees.
 Most homestays have Wi-Fi but use of the family's Wi-Fi is not guaranteed.
 Do not assume that your hosts will allow you to use their computer/Internet service.